Truion/Pycog-updated-py3-/README.md

 This code is the product of work carried out in the group of [Xiao-Jing Wang at New York University](http://www.cns.nyu.edu/wanglab/).
 If you find our code helpful to your work, consider giving us a shout-out in your publications:

 * Song, H. F.\*, Yang, G. R.\*, & Wang, X.-J. "Training Excitatory-Inhibitory Recurrent Neural Networks for Cognitive Tasks: A Simple and Flexible Framework." *PLoS Comp.
 Bio.* 12, e1004792 (2016). (\* = equal contribution)

+It was modified to python 3.8 by:
+Mohit Mathuria
+Junior Undergraduate Student, IIT Jodhpur 2022
+As part of summer project under prof. Shilpa Dang, Assistant Professor School of Artificial Intelligence and Data Science (AIDE)